IFS-HSR/ch.hsr.ifs.cdttesting/README.md

 To make you even faster in navigating large test files, *Testfileeditor* comes with support for outlining your test files in the **Eclipse** standard outline page.
-Simply double click on a test, virtual file or before-and-after section to jump directly to the associated position in the testfile.
+Simply double click on a test, virtual file or before-and-after section to jump directly to the associated position in the test file.

 ##### Jump to RTS